PortCallOptimisation/port-call-event-format/manuals/Manual_convert_berthplan_to_events.md

-# Convert (berth) planning to PRONTO events
+# Convert (berth) planning to port call events

 A frequent question we receive is "My system only has a berth plan available".
-How do I send PRONTO events?
+How do I send port call events?

 This manual contains instructions on how to do this.